 It's of no surprise that this film has inspired countless directors in their films.
 I very much enjoyed The Night of the Hunter and pleasantly surprised to know there are still films out there that can get me excited, even ones over sixty years old.

-I laughed all right.
 I don't like musicals.
 I should like musicals.
 I like music; I like movies.
 Why don't I like musicals?
 If I had a quick guess it would be because most musicals are made for people who don't like movies.
 They're made for the same type of people who enjoy high-octane action films.
 They're all sizzle without the steak.
 Singin' In the Rain is sizzle, it's steak, and it's a fully dressed baked potato as well.
 I don't like musicals, but I loved Singin' In the Rain.

 Sure, the music was great, but the story was better.
 The cinematography was amazing and overall it just felt like an event while watching it.
 The only moment I even took the time to blink was during the ballet scene.
 It was at this moment I recognized why I don't like musicals.